 • Great for: Beautiful views, fun outdoor activities, walking trails, students, families, young professionals

-New London is a small town that has plenty of beautiful mountain views and rolling hills.
-Home to about 4,300 people, its residents enjoy a wide range of outdoor activities, such as hiking, fishing, camping, and skiing.
+• New London is a small town that has plenty of beautiful mountain views and rolling hills.
+Home to about 4,300 people and Colby-Sawyer College, its residents enjoy a wide range of outdoor activities, including hiking, fishing, camping, and skiing.
+People enjoy living in this little college town because of its cultural, historical, and recreational resources.

 It’s also easy to stay busy within the community, as the town takes great pride in its Main Street and community garden.
 The Public Works and Fire Departments even work together to create a community ice rink in the winter for everyone to enjoy — complete with ice skate rentals.